 Original Yin was the second level or division and is an expression of the One in form.
 In other traditions this expression of the One is referred to as Quan Yin by the Chinese, Sophia by the Greeks, and Christ by the Jewish & Christian tradition.
 This energy is a field of consciousness that is the expression of unconditional love, permission, forgiveness, receptiveness, and space.
 It is the doorway, or the place one begins in their development in making the connection with the One.
 It is Original Yin that transforms our energy and consciousness held in form allowing us the progression into formlessness.
 This field resonates with our Original essence contained within Jing at the lower tan tien.
-It is the means of softening our inner being at our deepest core to make space through dissolving the inner structures of our mind, identity (the separate “I”), and the effects of our soul’s story so that deeper connection and embodiment of the One can come through.
+It is the means of softening our inner being at our deepest core to make space through healing the effects of our soul’s story so that deeper connection and embodiment of the One can come through.